chapmanu/hummingbird/README.md

 hummingbird
 ===========

+---

+### This application is no longer supported.
+See https://github.com/chapmanu/ira.

+---

 Stupidly simple social media streaming for Node.js

 Hummingbird is an independent node.js application that makes connecting to/managing real-time social media interactions simple.
 Real-time updates are processed by hummingbird and then placed into a Redis queue for whatever you want to do with them.